 Digital Nomad Guide to Tulum, Mexico

-The ultimate digital nomad guide to Tulum including where to stay, coffee shops with Wifi, and coworking spaces.
+The ultimate digital nomad guide to Tulum including where to live and stay, coffee shops with Wifi, and coworking spaces.

 This is where Outsite Tulum is located.
-The coliving space is 5 minutes from the water.
+This co-living space is just 5 minutes from the water.
 Tulum Beach is the place to stay if you'd like to spend most of your time on the sand.
 There are restaurants and bars within walking distance, however, make sure to note how long the beach road is.
 It's not easy to walk up and down during high season due to the traffic, and you'll need to rent a bike to get to the town.

-The town is where most of the locals live, so this is where you can get more authentic Mexican food.
-It's also easier to stay here if you plan on getting to many of the cenotes.
-There are plenty of restaurants, bars and small boutiques here, too.
-'Pueblo' refers to the centre, however La Veleta and Aldea Zama are also popular neighborhoods.
+This area is home to Outsite Tulum - Centro, and the majority of locals.
+So, it should come as no surprise that this is the spot for great authentic Mexican food.
+It's also easier to stay here if you plan on going to many of the cenotes.
+There are plenty of restaurants, bars, and small boutiques here, too.
+'Pueblo' refers to the center, however, La Veleta and Aldea Zama are also popular neighborhoods.
 You'll need to rent a bike to get around town, or down to the beach.
 You can also use taxis to get around, but this can get pretty expensive.

 Digital nomad communities in Tulum

-There is a growing digital nomad community in Tulum, but it's not as populated as Playa del Carmen or Mexico City (yet).
-Outsite Members have access to a local WhatsApp group for Tulum - this is an easy way to meet other digital nomads and remote workers in Tulum.
-There is a Facebook Group for digital nomads in Playa del Carmen, where there's some overlap between the 2 locales.
+The digital nomad community in Tulum is growing rapidly.
+Outsite Members have access to a local WhatsApp Group for Tulum - this is an easy way to meet other digital nomads and remote workers in when you're there.
+There's also a comm designed for remote workers and digital nomads working in Tulum.

 Coworking spaces in Tulum

-Wifi is notoriously difficult in Tulum.
+WiFi is notoriously difficult in Tulum.
 This is a town built inside a jungle, and there is no cell reception on the beach.
-However, as Tulum develops, Wifi connections continue to improve.
-Outsite Tulum has reliable Wifi, and you can also find fast connections in the following coffee shops.
+However, as Tulum develops, WiFi connections continue to improve.
+Outsite Tulum and Outsite Tulum - Centro both have reliable WiFi, and you can also find fast connections in the following coffee shops.

-Most remote workers purchase a local SIM card on arrival, so they always have a back up.
+Note that it is helpful to purchase a local SIM card on arrival, in case you need a back up.
 Telcel is the most popular provider.

 Best cafes to work from in Tulum